ricrocha82/singularity/bbtools/README.md

 ## Running the Docker Container

-To run the Docker container in interactive mode:
+To run the container in interactive mode:

 ```sh
 docker run -it --rm bbtools-container